Fenou97/Coffee-Sales-Analysis/README.md

 **Lowest revenue**: Espresso and Cocoa

-**Although Americano with Milk has the highest count, Latte generated the most revenuelikely due to a higher unit price**.
+**Although Americano with Milk has the highest count, Latte generated the most revenue likely due to a higher unit price**.

+- ### Coffee purchase

 ![Finding 2](https://github.com/user-attachments/assets/42acb3db-60c0-45a3-9877-72ee5f810fb7)

+AM purchases dominate with a count close to 900.

+PM purchases are significantly lower, estimated around 100.

+**Coffee is overwhelmingly purchased in the morning (AM) compared to the afternoon or evening (PM).
+This supports a common behavior pattern where people tend to consume more coffee earlier in the day, likely to boost alertness and energy levels at the start of their day**.

+Card payments are used predominantly, also near 900.

+Cash payments are quite minimal, roughly around 100.

+**Most customers prefer using cards (credit/debit) to pay for coffee, indicating a shift toward cashless transactions.
+This could reflect convenience, modern payment preferences, or a demographic comfortable with digital transactions**.

 ![Finding 3](https://github.com/user-attachments/assets/1e1439b2-ad09-4981-a51e-8a6c1af94e94)